- About UCB US

 - R & D

-UCB’s interactions with health care professionals are a vital component of ensuring that UCB delivers innovative medicines to patients.
-These interactions take many forms including clinical trial participation, consulting and advisory services, and on-going informational exchange with UCB colleagues.
-UCB also provides educational materials for health care professionals to benefit the delivery of health care to patients.
-To ensure that our interactions remain consistent and appropriate, UCB has adopted the PhRMA Code on Interactions with Healthcare Professionals.
+UCB’s interactions with heathcare professionals are a vital component of ensuring that UCB delivers innovative medicines to patients.
+These interactions take on many forms, including clinical trial participation, consulting and advisory services, and on-going informational exchange with UCB colleagues.
+UCB also provides educational materials for healthcare professionals to benefit the delivery of healthcare to patients.
+To ensure that our interactions remain consistent and appropriate, UCB has adopted the PhRMA Code on Interactions with Heathcare Professionals.

-If you have any questions about transparency initiatives or reports, please contact the UCB Compliance Department at email@example.com.
+If you have any questions about transparency initiatives or reports, please contact the UCB Compliance Department (Transparency Support) at email@example.com.